amathislab/lattice/README.md

 # Lattice (Latent Exploration for Reinforcement Learning)

 This repository includes the implementation of Lattice exploration from the paper [Latent Exploration for Reinforcement Learning](https://arxiv.org/abs/2305.20065), published at NeurIPS 2023.

 Lattice introduces random perturbations in the latent state of the policy network, which result in correlated noise across the system's actuators.
-This form of latent noise can help exploration in high-dimensional systems, especially with redundant actuation, and often finds low-effort solutions.
+This form of latent noise can facilitate exploration when controlling high-dimensional systems, especially with redundant actuation, and may find low-effort solutions.

-Lattice was build on top of Stable Baselines 3 (version 1.6.1) and it is here implemented for Recurrent PPO and SAC.
+Lattice builds on top of Stable Baselines 3 (version 1.6.1) and it is here implemented for Recurrent PPO and SAC.
 Integration with a more recent version of Stable Baselines 3 and compatibility with more algorithms is [currently under development](https://github.com/albertochiappa/stable-baselines3).

 This project was developed by Alberto Silvio Chiappa, Alessandro Marin Vargas, Ann Zixiang Huang and Alexander Mathis.